appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/appsmith-databases/external-postgresql.md

 Once the external PostgreSQL instance is set up, connect the Appsmith instance to the external PostgreSQL.
 Follow these steps to complete the connection:

-1. Go to the location where the Appsmith configuration file is located.
-For example, the `docker.env` file for Docker and the `values.yaml` file for Kubernetes.
+1. Go to the directory containing the Appsmith configuration file, such as `docker.env` for Docker or `values.yaml` for Kubernetes.

 2. Set the `APPSMITH_DB_URL` environment variable with the following format: